-In a typical experiment (there are many variations on this, but we stick to the basics to start), each treatment is employed for the same number rof experimental runs.
+In a typical experiment (there are many variations on this, but we stick to the basics to start), each treatment is employed for the same number r of experimental runs.
 Each run is the application of the treatment to an individual experimental unit (also called plot) followed by the observation of the response y.
 An experiment to compare v treatments using r runs (or "replicates") requires a total of vr experimental units.

 If the vr experimental units are homogeneous (for the purposes of the experiment, essentially undifferentiable) then the assignment of the v treatments, each to r units, is made completely at random.
 Upon completion of the experiment, differences in treatment effects are assessed via differences in the v means of the observed values y for the v treatments (each mean is the average of r observations).
-This simplest of experiments is said to follow a completely randomized design (it is not a block design).
+This simplest of experiments is said to follow a completely randomized design - it is not a block design.

 The concept of a blocked experiment comes into play when the vr experimental units are not homogeneous.
-A block is just a subset of the experimental units which are essentially undifferentiable, just as described in the previous paragraph.
-If we can partition our vr heterogeneous units into b sets (blocks) of k homogeneous units each, then after completion of the experiment, when the statistical analysis of results is performed, we are able to isolate the variability in response due to this systematic unit heterogeneity.
+A block is a subset of the experimental units which are essentially undifferentiable from one another, but which share a common characteristic thought to affect the response and which differentiates them from other experimental units.
+If we can partition our vr heterogeneous units into b such sets (blocks) of k homogeneous units each, then after completion of the experiment, when the statistical analysis of results is performed, we are able to separate the variability in response due to this systematic unit heterogeneity from that induced by differences in the treatments, thereby increasing the precision of treatment comparisons.